maranomynet/cssserve/README.md

-# CSS Server
+# cssserve – CSS Server

-`cssserver` is a small dedicated HTTP/2 server that serves lots of small CSS files.
+`cssserve` is a small dedicated HTTP/2 server that serves lots of small CSS files.

 ---